How to make gorgeous DIY bookmarks with resin! These resin bookmarks are easy to customize and make a great gift idea!

 For my resin bookmarks, I used metallic confetti.
 Something with a coating works much better than say, paper for instance.
 They won’t discolor or have weird spots on them!

-I hope this project inspires you to create your own DIY bookmarks from resin!
+I hope these projects inspire you to create your own DIY resin bookmarks!
 If you’re looking for more resin projects, please visit my resin archives!

 Polly says